hias222/webtiming/scripting/install.md

 http://[IP]:3002/ - no automatic update, browser refresh must be used

 this is an monitoring app.
 It collects the last messages and put it to website - no auto reload!!
-When a arduino/esp connects you see somethin like MQTT started an ever few seconds something like no serial data
+When a arduino/esp connects you see somethin like MQTT started an every few seconds something like no serial data